• Skip to primary navigation

 The risk-free rate serves as the foundation for the discount rate.
 It represents the theoretical return on an investment with no default risk.
 While no truly risk-free investment exists, short-term U.S. Treasury bills are often considered a close approximation due to their low default risk.

 A higher risk-free rate generally increases the overall discount rate, making future cash flows less valuable today.
-Conversely, a lower risk-free rate reduces the discount rate, increasing the present value of those future cash flows.
+Conversely, a lower risk-free rate reduces it, increasing the present value of those future cash flows.

 Inflation expectations